This article describes how to set up connections from Zuora to Avalara.

 - Enter a name for your new tax engine in the Name field.

 - If you would like to connect to the Avalara test environment for testing purposes, select the Use Test Environment check box.
 Clear this check box to connect to the live production system.

 The Avalara test and production environments are two separate environments, each with its own admin console and API URL.
-For more information, see Logins and Resources.
+For more information, see Sandbox vs Production environments.